clustertech/cpfs-os/docs/design/32-recovery.md

 ## Resynchronization ##

 When a replacement MS / DS is started or restarted, it is started in an inactive state.
-In the initial version of CPFSv2, a simple stop-the-world strategy is used to rebuild the restarted or new MS / DS:
+A simple stop-the-world strategy is used to rebuild the restarted or new MS:

   * The active MS is notified, so that it can coordinate the whole cluster to a mode to get the new or restarted MS / DS ready.